Analysis: Bad NFL teams getting blown out is a common theme - NewsBreak

 Jets fans can’t be blamed for being skeptical.
 New York will miss the playoffs for the 11th straight year and has had only one winning season in that span.

 Coming off its first win of the season, Detroit stayed close for a half in Denver.
-The Broncos then pulled away for a 38-10 win.
+The Broncos then pulled away for a .

 “It just wasn’t good enough,” Lions coach Dan Campbell said.